idesis-gmbh/BareBrowser/app/_root/README.md

 These are also the default values for every property in case of a malformed JSON file or if any of the values is invalid, missing or has the wrong type.

+If you want to prepare a deplyoment on multiple machines in an organization you can install a copy of SingleInstanceBrowser on your machine, adjust the settings to your needs and then deploy this copy to the target machines.
+On the target machines these settings will be used then as the initial default settings.

 - The `Window` object configures the initial window position and size when SingleInstanceBrowser is started.